 If, while on academic probation, a student allows his/her average for any semester to fall again below the nominal "B" average, the student will be placed on academic suspension during the next semester.
-The student may petition through the Office of the University Registrar to register again on scholastic probation after an absence from the University of one long semester, or longer.
+The student may petition through the Graduate School to register again on scholastic probation after an absence from the University of one long semester, or longer.